unoplatform/uno/doc/articles/get-started-next-steps.md

 #### 7. Udemy – Introduction to Uno Platform

-   •	A cost-effective way to get the basics is the [Uno Platform course on Udemy]( https://www.udemy.com/course/introduction-to-uno-platform/?referralCode=C9FE308096EADFB5B661) – only about $15 USD. *If you visit the page on consecutive days, it automatically kicks in with a discount.
+- A cost-effective way to get the basics is the [Uno Platform course on Udemy]( https://www.udemy.com/course/introduction-to-uno-platform/?referralCode=C9FE308096EADFB5B661) – only about $15 USD. *If you visit the page on consecutive days, it automatically kicks in with a discount.

 #### 8. Packt - Creating Cross-Platform C# Applications with Uno Platform

-   •	[Creating Cross-Platform C# Applications with Uno Platform]( https://www.packtpub.com/product/creating-cross-platform-c-applications-with-uno-platform/9781801078498) By Matt Lacey & Marcel Alexander Wagner is a helpful guide packed with tips and practical examples to help you build applications for common scenarios.
+- [Creating Cross-Platform C# Applications with Uno Platform]( https://www.packtpub.com/product/creating-cross-platform-c-applications-with-uno-platform/9781801078498) By Matt Lacey & Marcel Alexander Wagner is a helpful guide packed with tips and practical examples to help you build applications for common scenarios.
 It’s available on Packt as well as Amazon.ca/.com

-**ADVANCED RESOURCES:**
+## ADVANCED RESOURCES:

-**9. Raspberry Pi**
+#### 9. Raspberry Pi

 - If your looking to bring your cross platform apps to Raspberry Pi with Uno Platform, Peter Gallagher wrote an [article to help you get started]( https://www.petecodes.co.uk/developing-uwp-apps-for-the-raspberry-pi-with-uno-platform/) or try our [getting started with Raspberry Pi documentation]( https://platform.uno/docs/articles/guides/raspberry-pi/raspberry-pi-intro.html).